tensorware/ipypandas/docs/source/development/development.rst

 Next, install it with a develop install using pip::

-    pip install -e .
+    pip install -e ".[examples, tests, docs]"

-If you are planning on working on the JS/frontend code, you should also do a link installation of the extension::
+If you are planning on working on the frontend code, you should also do a link installation of the extension::

     jupyter labextension develop --overwrite .